paulternate/cf-venafi-automation/docs/02-one-time-account-setup/README.md

 With the new Stack successfully created, you should be able to continue with the exercises in this workshop.

 NOTE: You ran the Template in the "us-east-1" region.
 Like most AWS services, CloudFormation is regionally scoped.
-However, the IAM resources it creates are global, so it's not particularly important where it runs.
+However, the IAM resources it creates are global, so it's not particularly important where it runs ... in case you were wondering.

 Next: [Main Menu](../README.md) | [03.
 CloudFormation Creates Application in TLSPC](../03-tlspc-create-application/README.md)